The natural world has always been of terrific interest to me, especially when it comes to animals like the great horned owl.

 When we say an animal is feral, what that means is it is an animal that would otherwise be a domestic animal.
 With what we are now calling feral pigs, this is only mostly true.
 Why and how can something be 'mostly true?'
 What we are calling wild hogs or feral pigs are animals stretched out over the North American continent, and those animals are as often as not interbred with truly wild boar.
 So they are hybrid animals.
 I hope that explains why the term feral hog or feral pig is 'mostly true.'

-Then, there are also the wild boar.
-Boars which may or may not have been interbred with feral pigs are surely still out and about.
+Then, there is also the wild boar.
+Boars may or may not have been interbred with feral pigs are surely still out and about.
 Those animals are also going to be lumped in with the feral pigs as feral pigs.

-In the United States and Canada we don't even truly know what a feral pig overpopulation is.
+In the United States and Canada, we don't even truly know what a feral pig overpopulation is.
 If we truly wanted to know, we could always go visit a land down under.
-In Australia, there are an estimated twenty three million wild boar or feral hogs or feral pigs, or whatever you wish to name them.
-Twenty three million wild pigs is just an estimate.
+In Australia, there are an estimated 23 million wild boar or feral hogs or feral pigs, or whatever you wish to name them.
+23 million wild pigs is just an estimate.
 There are probably more, as loads of the Australian continent is uninhabited by humans.
 Should the number 23 million be accurate, then that is roughly one feral pig for every single human in Australia.
 It is more likely that the pigs outnumber the humans.

 The pigs?
 Oh they probably worship Captain Cook to this day.
 They found the place to be hog heaven.
 There weren't and there aren't any predators there to kill the pigs other than the saltwater crocodiles in the North of the continent, and the dingo who are only ever able to kill a young pig, or a sick or injured or elderly pig.